 Large organizations, with hiring volumes of between 1.000 and 15.000 positions a year, allow for some fluctuation in the talent acquisition team, and its impact is limited.
 With the mid-size hiring volume of your company, fluctuations have an immediate and major influence.
 A forecasted reduction of 50 external positions translates into a 33% reduction of your team and budget.

 The solution?
 Partnering with a provider invoicing on a transactional basis; you pay only for what you get.

 The no-dilemma solution

-Serendi allows companies with mid-size hiring volumes to play in the global competition for talent on the same level playing field as big corporates, and this all over EMEA.
+Serendi allows companies with mid-size hiring volumes to play in the global competition for talent on the same level playing field as big corporates, and this is all over EMEA.

 Serendi accomplishes this by providing its clients with a plug & play talent sourcing platform – at the top of digital and technological innovation.
 This overarching tool enables the identification and attraction of the best talent available and thus supports sustainable hires through customized onsite recruitment services at a reasonable cost, backed by high-performance KPIs.

 Best candidates: shorthand for trained, educated, experienced, positively inclined people you are looking for.
 Best is whatever you make of the word.
-DACH come from Deutschland (Germany), Austria, and Switzerland (whose international abbreviation is CH, for Confoederatio Helvetica
+DACH comes from Deutschland (Germany), Austria, and Switzerland (whose international abbreviation is CH, for Confoederatio Helvetica